ameeraattiah/Arabic_Dialects/README.md

 ## 📌 Project Overview

+- **Goal**
-- **Goal**: Improve Arabic NLP by developing multi-label dialect classifiers with integrated dialectness scoring.
+Advance Arabic NLP by building multi-label dialect classifiers that also incorporate a continuous measure of dialectness.

-- **Approach**:
-  - Sentence-level classification
+- **Approach**
+The project combined multiple strategies:
+  - **Sentence-level classification** for identifying dialects at the document level.
+  - **Token-level classification** using MARBERT to capture fine-grained dialectal variation.
-  - Token-level classification with MARBERT
+  - **Multi-task learning framework** that unifies classification of discrete dialect labels with regression-based dialectness scoring.
-  - Multi-task learning: classification (discrete labels) + regression (continuous dialectness score)
-- **Results**:
-  - Sentence-level F1 ≈ 0.90
-  - Token-level F1 ≈ 0.71
-  - Continuous scoring aligned with human-annotated AOC-ALDi dataset

 ---